-Daemon log file location - Where the daemon produces its log data if you want the data written to a file instead of SYSOUT for the daemon process.
+Daemon log file location - Where the daemon produces its log data.
 The full path must be specified.

 Logging options - Specifies what tracing is performed.

 Client requests for server - Logs client requests for server activations; this provides logging of the process IDs of the started servers along with the location of the log files.